rdkcentral/ThunderNanoServices/examples/TestUtility/TestUtilityPlugin.md

 <a name="method.commands"></a>
 ## *commands <sup>method</sup>*

-Retrieves the list of test commands
+Retrieves the list of test commands.

 ### Parameters